-Timeline: August 5, 2010 - A collapse of the main ramp into the San Jose mine leaves 33 miners trapped 2,300 feet underground.
+August 5, 2010 - A collapse of the main ramp into the San Jose mine leaves 33 miners trapped 2,300 feet underground.
 Emergency officials are unable to communicate with the trapped miners.

 August 6, 2010 - A statement from Chile’s National Emergency Office says 130 people are working to rescue the miners.

-August 7, 2010 - Rescuers face a setback when another cave-in blocks the path they were using to reach the miners.
+August 7, 2010 - Rescuers face a setback when another cave in blocks the path they were using to reach the miners.
 Chilean President Sebastian Pinera travels to Copiapo, where the mine is located, to meet with officials.

-August 22, 2010 - The miners send a note up tied to a probe which was lowered by authorities earlier in the day.
-Written in red ink, it reads, "We are fine in the shelter, the 33 of us."
+August 22, 2010 - The miners send up a note tied to a probe which was lowered by authorities earlier in the day.
+Written in red ink, it reads, “We are fine in the shelter, the 33 of us.”

 August 23, 2010 - A second probe reaches the miners.
 Rescuers are now capable of relaying communications and can send food and water to miners.
 Before this, the miners survive by sharing small amounts of tuna and mackerel that were in the shelter, along with water.

 August 24, 2010 - Experts from NASA and Chilean navy submarine experts are called to help address the psychological toll the isolation can take on the miners.

 August 26, 2010 - Miners send a video message to their families expressing thanks for the efforts underway to free them.